SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 >
 > 1.2.2 Proportion of men, women and children of all ages living in poverty in all its dimensions according to national definitions

 This target is interpreted as to cover research about poverty reduction.

 Research about `decent work` was considered for inclusion, as this is highlighted as a route out of poverty in the High level political forum document <a id="HLPF2017">([UN 2017](#f2))</a>.
 However we have not included it - it is not necessarily linked to poverty, and articles linking this topic with poverty reduction can be expected to be covered by the phrase below.

 This query consists of 1 phrase.
 The general structure is *poverty + action*

+This string originally also contained terminology around the words "poor" and "poorest" (e.g. "poor families").
+However, this is here taken out of the *action* approach - many results were not necessarily directly related to reducing poverty.
+For example, many results were about about access to services for poor communities, which is covered in a later target.
+In addition, `the poor` is a difficult phrase - it is used often in a poverty context (perhaps more historically), but is also part of very common sentence structure ("the poor uptake of micronutrients...").
+These terms are therefore included in the *topic* approach only.

 ```py
 TS=